Dual Credit and Dual Enrollment

 - Eligibility to continue with the college portion of the course is determined at the end of the first semester by the college instructor.
 This is based off of student grade. lf you are eligible, you will continue with the course as you did during the first semester.
 At the end of the 2nd semester, you will have the option to accept the college credit/grade and have it transcribed or reject the college credit and not have it transcribed.

-- lf you are not eligible to continue with the college portion, you will remain in the course for a weighted high school credit only.
+- lf you are deemed ineligible based on college course grades, you may turn in a qualifying SAT, ACT, or TSI score to "prove college readiness" and remain eligible to earn college course credit if your college grades improve.
+If you are still not eligible to continue with the college portion, you will remain in the course for a weighted high school credit only.
 Your payment to the university will not be refunded as it is considered a purchase of the university curriculum.
-Check to see if you are eligible: Eligibility

 Steps you need to take: